-The Social Security Administration (SSA) is required by law to periodically review the case of every person who is receiving Social Security Disability (SSD) or Supplemental Security Income (SSI) disability benefits.
-This process is called a “continuing disability review” (CDR) and is intended to identify beneficiaries who may no longer qualify as disabled.
-If, during a CDR, the SSA finds that your medical condition has improved enough so that you can work, your Social Security benefits will end.
+The Social Security Administration (SSA) is required to periodically review the case of every person who is receiving Social Security Disability (SSD) or Supplemental Security Income (SSI) disability benefits.
+This process is called a "continuing disability review" and is intended to identify recipients who might no longer qualify as disabled.
+If, during a CDR, Social Security finds that your medical condition has improved enough so that you can work, your Social Security benefits will end.

 Children who are receiving SSI disability benefits will automatically have their claims reviewed when they turn 18.
 The standards that must be met for an adult to be considered disabled are different than those for a child, so at age 18, the child will be evaluated under the adult standards.

 Newborns who receive SSI due to a low-birth weight will have their claim reviewed prior to the one-year mark.